-I tend to post at 2am because I have a very demanding day job as a VP level technical evangelist for a large internet security company that just doesn’t allow time for recreational blogging.
+I tend to post at 2 in the morning because I have a very demanding day job as a VP level technical evangelist for a large internet security company that just doesn’t allow time for recreational blogging.
 In Silicon Valley, you have to kick ass in your day job just to keep up with your colleagues.
 But as biohacker who is obsessed with getting more time and energy everyday, I still blog, and I use biohacking to get an unfair advantage in my career – more time, more energy, and less stress.

-Hacking sleep is one of the many ways to get more productivity every day, but it comes with a lot of risk, as explained in this awesome chart.
+Hacking sleep is one of the many ways to get more productivity out of your every day routine, but it comes with a lot of risk, as explained in this awesome chart.
 It’s wasteful to go without enough sleep (like almost everyone) while ignoring the simple things you can do to make that sleep count.

 If you’re too tired to click that link, the bottom line is that lack of sleep can make you fat, substantially increase your risk of dying, give you cancer, or give you heart disease.
 It’s much safer to hack your fat, or muscle.
-I did that first (losing 100lbs) and THEN I started sleep hacking.
+I did that first (losing over 100lbs) and THEN I started sleep hacking.
 If you want to have more time, it is possible to preserve your health, mental function, and energy while trimming sleep.